 4. Use Airbnb for Cheap Accommodation in London

 As far as lodging goes, I struggled for weeks to find decent lodging at affordable prices.
 It turns out there is no such thing in London.
 Every hotel I looked at was way over our allocated budget.

-Eventually, I turned to Airbnb and I was very happy to find a great room in Steven’s apartment at a very affordable price.
+Eventually, I turned to Airbnb, and I was thrilled to find a great room in Steven’s apartment at a very affordable price.
 The apartment was clean, walking distance to public transportation and great Indian restaurants, and just a couple of bus stops from the O2 Arena.
 He lives in the apartment, but don’t let that stop you from renting his room.
 He is an easy-going guy, with whom we had great conversations at the end of the day.

 5. Fill Up with an English Breakfast at My Tea Shop

 On our arrival day, we had an early flight, so by 10 am we were starving.
 It was time for a big English breakfast.
 We walked into a tiny, all day breakfast restaurant called My Tea Shop, by the London Bridge.
 It had the most amazing English breakfasts.
 The restaurant doesn’t seat more than 20 diners, but we got lucky and found a table for two.
 With full bellies, we went to explore the city.